patrickmaynard/muckrock-api-analyzer/README.md

 ### TODOs:

 * Increase the number of listed cities from three to five
+* Move most logic from the scraping command to a service
 * Create a cron job to run the thing every week, adding a how-to in this file
 * Add an emailer to send the latest updates to your inbox
 * Add a testing pipeline for GitHub (and add this TODO item to the parent repository)